department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 ### Background

+Originally on vets.gov, all content was in `vets-website` in a `content/` directory, and you would open a PR to edit content.
+CI would then run against that PR.
+Link-checking would run as part of the build the same way it does today.
+If a broken link or an accessibility error was found, CI would fail, and you wouldn't be able to merge.
+This meant that broken links and accessibility errors never made their way into the `master` branch.

-The `vets-website` repo currently contains [one script that builds both the content and the applications](https://github.com/department-of-veterans-affairs/vets-website/blob/master/src/site/stages/build/index.js).
+Currently, the `vets-website` repo contains [one script that builds both the content and the applications](https://github.com/department-of-veterans-affairs/vets-website/blob/master/src/site/stages/build/index.js).
 Chris V. wrote a [design doc to disentangle the content build from the application build](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/design-docs/2020-04-09-separate-content-build.md), and has since broken the build into two two separate stages.

 1. [Run Webpack](https://github.com/department-of-veterans-affairs/vets-website/blob/43ea0bdccd5e53886e3e38ea27d3f8e8e7bd9038/script/build.sh#L55)
 2. [Run the content build](https://github.com/department-of-veterans-affairs/vets-website/blob/43ea0bdccd5e53886e3e38ea27d3f8e8e7bd9038/script/build.sh#L61)